 There are four things that are top-tier in saving water in the garden:

-- Irrigating smartly--mostly with drip irrigation: Basics Intermediate drip
+- Irrigate smartly--mostly with drip irrigation: Drip Basics and Intermediate Drip

 Removing and Replacing Lawn